helium/HIP/00XX-validator-rewards-changes.md

 Another alternative is to change PoC and securities rewards to no longer adjust them based on epoch duration.
 Instead, they would be calculated much like consensus rewards today, assuming that an epoch is always 30 blocks.
 This would have significant impacts to the token economics of HNT as it would alter the month mining totals as well as the max supply.
 And, for these reasons, I do not a recommend this as an option.

 ### Reallocate slashed stakes to other consensus members
 An ideal solution to consensus rewards both protects the 6% consensus reward pool while also penalizing poor consensus performers.
 It may be possible to design a reward structure that slashes poor performers and reallocates the slashed amount to the validator pool such that it compensates for lost rewards due to long epochs.
 However, as mentioned above, there are factors beyond any individual consensus members performance that could impact epoch duration.
 This means that slashing rewards alone may not be able to fully compensate under rewarding.

+Additionally, by reallocating slashed rewards to other consensus group members, this may create an incentive to attacking validators to force slashing at the benefit of current consensus group members.

-Additionally, slashings will likely be a complex topic that will only be brought up after validators go live.
+Finally, slashings will likely be a complex topic that will only be brought up after validators go live.
 Given the criticality of fairly rewarding validators, I believe that this proposal shall be implemented irrespective of slashing.

 # Unresolved Questions